SlapOS/slapos.core/documentation/source/slapos.usage.rst

 ..
   XXX-Cedric should be like this: If desired node name is already taken, will raise an error.
   XXX-Cedric: --master-url-web url will disappear in REST API.
 Currently, "register" uses
-              SlapOS master web URL to register computer, so it needs the web URL (like http://www.slapos.org)
+              SlapOS master web URL to register compute_node, so it needs the web URL (like http://www.slapos.org)

 If the Node is already registered (:file:`slapos.cfg` and certificate are already present), the command issues a warning, backups the original configuration and creates a new one.